 Why Mental Health First Aid?

-One in five Americans has a mental illness and many are reluctant to seek help or might not know where to turn for care.
-The symptoms of mental illness can be difficult to detect — even when friends and family of someone who appears to be developing a mental illness can tell that something is amiss, they may not know how to intervene or direct the person to proper treatment – which means that all too often, those in need of mental health services do not get them until it is too late.
-As a society, we largely remain ignorant about the signs and symptoms of mental illnesses, and we ignore our role as responsible community members to help people experiencing these illnesses.
+One in five Americans has a mental illness or substance use disorder, yet many are reluctant to seek help or simply don’t know where to turn for care.
+Recognizing mental health and substance use challenges can be difficult, which is why it’s so important for everyone to understand the warning signs and risk factors.
+Even when friends and family of someone who may be developing a mental illness recognize that something is amiss, they may not know how to intervene or direct the person to proper treatment.
+All too often, those in need of mental health services do not get them until it is too late.

 What is Mental Health First Aid?

-Mental Health First Aid allows for early detection and intervention by teaching participants about the signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, eating disorders, and addictions.
+Mental Health First Aid encourages early detection and intervention by teaching participants about the signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, eating disorders and addictions.
 The program offers concrete tools and answers key questions like “What can I do?” and “Where can someone find help?”
-Participants are introduced to local mental health professionals and resources, national organizations, support groups, and online tools for mental health and addictions treatment and support.
+Participants are introduced to local mental health resources, national organizations, support groups and online tools for mental health and addiction treatment and support.

 Reach and Audiences

-In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. As of June 2013, more than 100,000 persons in communities across the country have been trained as Mental Health First Aiders through a network of 3,000 certified instructors.
+In 2008, the National Council for Mental Wellbeing brought Mental Health First Aid to the U.S. To date, more than 2 million people in communities across the country have been trained in Mental Health First Aid through a network of more than 12,000 certified Instructors.

-Mental Health First Aid has been taught to a variety of audiences, including: health, human services, and social workers; employers and business leaders; faith community leaders; college and university staff and faculty; law enforcement and public safety officials; veterans and family members; persons with mental illness-addictions and their families; and the general public.
-New York, Philadelphia, Washington, DC and other major cities and counties have adopted Mental Health First Aid as a proven strategy to engender healthier communities by training large groups of public health and public safety workers, government and social services staff, and other
+Mental Health First Aid has been taught to a variety of audiences, including health, human services and social workers; employers and business leaders; first responders; faith community leaders; college and university staff and faculty; law enforcement and public safety officials; military members, veterans and family members; people with mental illness and addiction and their families; and other caring citizens.

 Youth Mental Health First Aid